-The actus reus consists of all elements of a crime other than the state of mind of the defendant.
-In particular it may consist of: conduct, result, a state of affairs or an omission.
+The actus reus in criminal law consists of all elements of a crime other than the state of mind of the defendant.
+In particular, actus reus may consist of: conduct, result, a state of affairs or an omission.

 Examples of conduct crimes: